-We charge customers for the cost of electricity and collect payment for the organisations that come together to ensure the safe and reliable operation of Ontario’s electric system.
+We charge customers for the cost of electricity and collect payment on behalf of the organizations that work together to ensure the safe and reliable operation of Ontario’s electricity system.

 As a business, the charges on your bill fall under four categories: electricity generation, electricity delivery, regulatory and taxes.
 Information on niche charges can be found below.

 Depending on how much electricity your business consumes, you could be paying for electricity via the Regulated Price Plan (RPP).
 RPP is paid by residential and small business customers, which includes the Global Adjustment charge.
 For more information on the process to set these prices, go

 Larger consumers could be paying the Hourly Ontario Energy Price (or Spot price), plus Global Adjustment.
 The Spot price is determined by matching supply with Ontario's demand for electricity in the real-time market operated by the Independent Electrical System Operator.
 In Ontario, all electricity rates reflect the wholesale electricity price in some way.
 The wholesale price of electricity

 is dynamic − changing hourly based on demand and the availability of supply.
 Factors impacting demand include consumer behaviour, weather, time of day, day of the week, as well as economic conditions.